For immediate release: July 1, 2026

 BIJOY GOSWAMI

 Bijoy was raised in India, Taiwan & Hong Kong, moving to the US in 1991 to attend Stanford, where he studied economics, history & computer science.
-As an Oxford scholar he completed an Honors program in Science, Technology & Society.
-In Austin he pursued a tech career spanning the mid 1990s to mid 2000s at Trilogy and Aviri, then embarked on his calling as a model maker and steward of journeys.
-He started Bootstrap Austin, a community for entrepreneurs and co-wrote The Human Fabric and Mystic Cab.
+As an Oxford scholar, he completed an Honors program in Science, Technology & Society.
+In Austin, he pursued a tech career spanning the mid 1990s to mid 2000s at Trilogy and Aviri.
+He started Bootstrap Austin - a community for entrepreneurs.

-From his unique vantage point he asks: how do we steward personal meaning in an increasingly noisy and complex world?
-How do we move forward while honoring our 300 millenia past?
-His models including Layer Cake, Human Fugue and MRE locate our unique moment, while the Bootstrap and JOurneY Methods help us move toward a joyous and resonant future.
+• His models serve as philosophical methodologies and paradigms.
+Layer Cake, Human Fugue and MRE, locate our unique moment, while the Bootstrap and JOurneY Methods help us move toward a joyous and resonant future.

 DEANNA MIESCH